WilliamLwj/PyXAB/docs/source/info/contributing.rst

 **During Implementation**

-Please carefully follow our API.
+Please carefully follow our API and the :ref:`gallery_of_examples`.
 For example, every algorithm needs to inherit the class :class:`PyXAB.algos.Algo.Algorithm`, and has to implement the abstract methods :func:`PyXAB.algos.Algo.Algorithm.pull` and :func:`PyXAB.algos.Algo.Algorithm.receive_reward`.

 **Documentations**